Skip to Content

 Where did turkey tetrazzini originate?

-First you’ll want to dice up your meat, bite size is always best.
+• First youโ€™ll want to dice up your meat, bite size is always best.
 You can use white or dark meat or a combination of both.
 Like I said, precooked chicken breasts could be used as well.

-• you don’t want them too small or they’ll become mushy
+• you donโ€™t want them too small or theyโ€™ll become mushy

 • Then add garlic salt, pepper, and other seasonings you like.

-• Chicken broth is poured over them to get them wet, but you’ll need to gently fold them in just so they’re pretty submerged.
+• Pour in chicken broth to get them wet, but youโ€™ll need to gently fold them in just so theyโ€™re pretty submerged.

-• Now it’s time to thicken it up with heavy cream and cheese.
+• Now itโ€™s time to thicken with heavy cream and cheese.

-• Remember – the longer this sits the thicker this comfort food will become.
+• Remember โ€“ the longer this sits the thicker this comfort food will become.

 • Serve topped with parmesan cheese and/or fried onions to take it over the top.

 Cooking time is just 3 minutes if using small egg noodles!
 Spaghetti noodles would need to be broken into 3 equal parts and not stirred in.
-I wouldn’t recommend these other than making my Instant Pot spaghetti though.
+I wouldnโ€™t recommend these other than making my Instant Pot spaghetti though.

 turkey casserole

-Can you freeze turkey casserole?
+Can you freeze turkey tetrazzini?

 Since this has pre cooked meat, you have more flexibility.
 You could essentially freeze this casserole uncooked (without the noodles), and save the cooking for later.
+Youโ€™d need to completely thaw it out before putting it into your pressure cooker though.
+Once itโ€™s cooked you could freeze the leftovers, or store them in the fridge.
+Either way it is best to use airtight containers or freezer bags.

 How to use leftover turkey